Morse inequalities for the Koszul complex of multi-persistence: Introduction

-We start with the {\em strong Morse inequalities} according to which an alternating sum of the entries of the Betti tables of the persistence modules of $X$ at grade $u\in \Z^n$ (where the summation is on the homology degrees while the filtration grade is fixed) is bounded from above by an alternating sum of the number of critical cells entering the filtration of $X$ at grade $u$.
+We start with the {\em strong Morse inequalities} according to which an alternating sum of the entries of the Betti tables of the persistence modules of $X$ at grade $u\in \Z^n$ (where the summation is on the homology degrees while the filtration grade is fixed) is bounded from above by an alternating sum of the homological Morse numbers of the filtration of $X$ at grade $u$.
 This is Theorem \ref{thm:strong_relative_xi}:\\

 {\bf Theorem.} For each $q\ge 0$, and each fixed grade $u\in \Z^n$, we have

 \\

 As usual, the strong inequalities imply the {\em weak Morse inequalities}, given in Corollary \ref{coro:weak_relative_xi}:\\